 A key constraint on adding new facilities is the essential workforce who care for returnees.
 We need nurses, defence personnel and police to run these facilities, and this is a limited workforce.
-In addition to workforce supply issues, there are a number of complex issues that need to be considered when operating in a Level 4 environment.
+In addition to workforce supply issues, there are a number of complex issues that need to be considered when operating in an environment with conditions similar what was in place for to Alert Level 4.
 This includes the limited number of suitable facilities that are in locations where there is also a suitable hospital facility and proximity to appropriate transport hubs.

 The main challenge with shifting facilities into more remote locations is the impact it would have on staffing.
 It would require thousands of workers, such as nurses, healthcare assistants, cleaners, aviation security staff, MBIE staff, hotel staff and others having to willingly move there to work.
 In addition, they would also have to be housed somewhere so it would create significant logistical problems.